DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

-value | any | Specifies a value to be rendered within the cell. row | any | Specifies the cell's row. column | [Column](grid.md#column) | Specifies the cell's column.
+value | any | Specifies a value to be rendered within the cell. row | any | Specifies the cell's row. column | [Column](grid.md#column) | Specifies the cell's column. children? | ReactNode | A React node used to render the cell content.

 ### Table.NoDataCellProps